 Visits with our nurse or medical assistant for vaccines, blood work, and allergy shots will be scheduled without a telehealth component.

-Walk-in appointments, massage therapy, and acupuncture services are temporarily suspended for the fall 2020 semester.
+Walk-in appointments, massage therapy, and acupuncture services are temporarily suspended.

 Do you need to make an appointment?

 To make an appointment with a healthcare provider, registered nurse, or medical assistant, please contact UHS at 410-455-2542.
 A member of the front desk team will assist patients in making appointments with a provider during our operating hours, Monday – Friday, 8:30 a.m. – 5 p.m.

 All patients will be screened for COVID-19 symptoms and exposure before they will be granted access to the clinic for a scheduled appointment.

 If you already made an appointment but then later have contact with someone who has had symptoms that could be COVID-related, have tested positive for COVID-19, or are currently experiencing any symptoms that could be related to COVID-19 including fever (temperature greater than 100.4 degrees), cough, shortness of breath, chills, fatigue, muscle/body aches, headache, new loss of sense of taste/smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea please call 410-455-2542 prior to your scheduled appointment.

 Do you need to pick up or drop off prescription medications?